odoo/odoo/doc/howto/howto_website.rst

 .. patch::

 Update the module again, reload `your openerp`_ and the TAs are back.

+.. warning:: if you can't see your data, check that you have reloaded the
+             server with ``-i academy``, not ``-u academy``, new data files are not installed with ``-u``.

 Click on a TA name, and you'll see an error message.
-Let's fix the TA view now:
+Let's fix the TA view

-.. todo:: if ta template was modified in previous section, it's marked
-          noupdate and updating the module will have no effect for no known reason.
-That's really quite annoying.

-          Ensure that ``-i`` does discard the noupdate-marked template
+now:

 .. patch::